katarighe/microverse-capstone-project-1/README.md

 # 📖 Microverse Capstone Project (Module 1)<a name="about-project"></a>

 > This is the First Capstone Project of Microverse, a fictional conference website done with a combination of HTML/CSS/JS langauges, as well as using web applications and configurations to keep the project functioning.

+Capstone Project (Module 1) is a website that announced for the upcoming TV streaming conference organized by laxACT Ltd., a local IT company that specializes in multimedia technology.
+The conference will be held from July 4 to 7, 2023 at the Crest Towers, Diego Garcia, BIOT.
+General information about the  conference and the organizer is detailed throughout the first two pages of the site.
+There are additional sections of the website which includes joining this years conference and contacting the company responsible for holding the conference.
+However, these sections are still under construction and will be updated in the future.

+The content inside the website is fictional, as the photos of Speakers, Partners, and, etc. are randomly obtained through [Google Images](https://images.google.com/).
+The project was created using HTML, CSS, and JavaScript in order to meet [the requirements defined](https://github.com/microverseinc/curriculum-html-css/blob/main/capstone/html_capstone.md) within the scope of the [Microverse Capstone Project](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/capstone-projects-at-microverse.md).
+More specially, I would like to point out that the website I create is done from scratch, but just to make it similar according to original design by Cindy Shin on Behance.
+See [Acknowledgements](#acknowledgements) for more details.

 Capstone Project (Module 1) is built as part of the 12-month Microverse Full-Stack Development Program.
 The mobile project was first applied in this project, followed by the desktop one.